matheusfillipe/cleverbot_scraper/README.md

 Simple free cleverbot library that doesn't require running a heavy ram wasting headless web browser to actually chat with the bot, all that it uses is the requests module.
 Also supports simultaneously different sessions, which means, different parallel conversations.

 ## Try it

+Install and test with:
 ```bash
 pip3 install cleverbot-scrapper
 python3 -m "cleverbot"
 ```
+The last command will start a live session with the cleverbot(for testing purposes).

 ## Example
 ```python